Our Solar System

 OUR METEORITE TRAVELED MILLIONS OF MILES TO GET HERE.
 THE LEAST YOU CAN DO IS COME TOUCH IT.

 Included With General Admission

 Our Solar System is much more than a star and eight planets; it is home to a set of diverse and amazing objects that we are only beginning to understand.
-Pilot your own adventure in Our Solar System and explore the variety of objects currently orbiting our Sun.
+Explore it with us today!

 At-Home Experiment: Cookin' Up A Comet